-Characterisation and modelling of chemical mechanical planarisation (CMP) for deep submicron integrated circuit (IC) fabrication.
+Characterisation and modeling of chemical mechanical planarization (CMP) for deep submicron integrated circuit (IC) fabrication

 Date of Issue2006